rubyatscale/packs/advanced_usage.md

 ```

 ### Per-file Processors
-Your application may have specific needs when moving files. `UsePacks` gives a way to inject application-specific behavior into the file move process.
+Your application may have specific needs when moving files. `Packs` gives a way to inject application-specific behavior into the file move process.

 You can pass in an array of application specific behavior into the `per_file_processors` parameter of the main method.

 See `rubocop_post_processor.rb` as an example of renaming files in `.rubocop_todo.yml` automatically, which is something you may want to do (as you do not want to fix all style errors when you're just moving a file).

 # First-Time Configuration (per repo, not per developer)
-If you install binstubs, it allows simpler commands: `bin/packs` rather than `bundle exec use_packs`.
+If you install binstubs, it allows simpler commands: `bin/packs` rather than `bundle exec packs`.

 Install binstubs using:
-`bundle binstubs use_packs`
+`bundle binstubs packs`